Nigel Essenhigh: Naval career

-Later career
+Later career and family

 In retirement Essenhigh became an advisor to Northrop Grumman and from 2010 to 2011 he was chief executive of its Information Systems Europe business, involved in the supply of command, control, and intelligence and counter-IED products to customers throughout Europe.
 He was also a non-executive director of Babcock International and Patron of Journey South 2007, an expedition to the South Pole.
 He has an interest in local matters and he remains a Deputy Lieutenant of Devon.
 His wife Susie is sponsor of the frigate HMS St Albans.
+His son Rear Admiral Angus Essenhigh served as the fourth captain of the aircraft carrier HMS Queen Elizabeth from January 2020 and was appointed national hydrographer in July 2023.

 As essayist

 On 13 June 2015, after the previous month's general elections, and together with Admiral of the Fleet Lord Boyce, Field Marshal Lord Walker and Air Chief Marshal Sir Peter Squire, he painted the UK Armed Forces as "feeble" and said "We are appeasing our enemies and making the same mistakes as in the 1930s during the rise of Nazism."
 He characterised the status quo as "parlous", argued for a review that would be "policy-led" as opposed to "resource-driven" and closed with an appeal for a review that "must demonstrate to potential enemies that Britain continues to be a country that will not be coerced into submission through military weakness when diplomacy fails in the future, as it did in the Thirties."
 The essay garnered at least two responses: